deviserplatform/docs/guide/extensions/contents.md

 >[!NOTE]
 >Name of the content type should be unique.

-In content management, content types can be created, updated and activated/deactivated.
+Here, content types can be created, updated and activated/deactivated.
 For each content type, one or more properties can be added as shown below.
 Creating and managing properties are explained in [properties](properties.md) section.

 <img src="../../assets/images/Content_ContentManagementEdit.png">